guenchi/language-creating/README.md

 I have created more than a dozen fantasy languages and words.

 This project is an archive of some of my work in 2011.

+Undertake the constructed language design needed in novels, movies, TV series and other works.